mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 allowing us to call `@post.save :import` after our RSS scrapper has parsed the RSS feed and assigned our variables.

-You’ll notice that I gave `:body` a `validates\_present` for all my contexts.
+You'll notice that I gave `:body` a `validates\_present` for all my contexts.
 This means that, no matter what, that validation callback will kick in.
 At present there doesn't appear to be a meta "all" context, which will fire under any circumstances.

 Also of note is the `can\_be\_displayed` boolean and the `before :save` manual callback I defined.
-Here, I’m helping myself out later on so that it’s easy to pull out valid blog posts that can be displayed without worrying about nil field values and such:
+Here, I'm helping myself out later on so that it's easy to pull out valid blog posts that can be displayed without worrying about nil field values and such: